DrKabum/node-typescript-project-starter/README.md

 # Node TS starter

-Base files needed for probably any Node project written with Typescript, as of June 2023.
+This repository contains all the base files needed for probably any Node project written with Typescript, as of June 2023.
+Nothing fancy, but the bare minimum is here so you can get started.
 Just copy those files over and do the following:

 - Change the app name at the top of `package.json`
 - Install dependencies